pcjitsu/Module-1-challenge/README.md

 ## Tests

-Go to website and compare to mock up
+Go to website and compare to mock up; please look at screenshot !assets/images/Web-App-Screenshot.png